 Nursing White Coat & Hand Blessing Ceremony

-On Monday, October 11th at 5:00 p.m., the Carroll College Nursing Program will host its annual White Coat and Hand Blessing Ceremony in the All Saints Chapel on the Carroll College campus for nursing students and invited guests.
+On Wednesday, September 14th at 6:30 p.m., the Carroll College Nursing Program will host its annual White Coat and Hand Blessing Ceremony in the All Saints Chapel on the Carroll College campus.
 The White Coat Ceremony is a rite of passage to emphasize the importance of compassionate patient care.
 This interfaith ceremony recognizes the dedication of nurses to bring comfort, kindness, respect, and spiritual support to patients.